viriato22/The-Creator-3D/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/2446x5ohw7wv0yy1?svg=true)](https://ci.appveyor.com/project/sergipa/the-creator-3d)

+This is a fork of "The Creator 3D", an university project to create a game engine.

 The Creator 3D is a 3D engine made for educational purposes.
 This is an early version of the engine, the engine is subject to change.

 ## Usage